otto-de/api-guidelines/guidelines/020_guidelines/030_http/5010_should-use-etag-header-for-caching-single-entities.md

 Using the `ETag` header in combination with the `If-None-Matching` header is a powerful tool for caching resources.
 This approach offers a solution where other caching headers (e.g. `Cache-Control` or `Expires`) hint at a _stale_ resource on the client side.

-Commonly the header value is (1) a hash of the response body, (2) a hash of the last modified field of the entity, or​ (3) a version number or identifier of the entity version.

 ```sh
 GET /products/abc123 HTTP/1.1